 Eddie Hazel may not be the only musician who played on the title track to Funkadelic’s 1971 masterpiece, but that doesn’t mean the song isn’t his.
 After Clinton’s ominous opening soliloquy, which begins with the line, “Mother Earth is pregnant for the third time/ for y’all have knocked her up,” the track eases into a sprawling dirge that serves as a loose vessel for Hazel’s emotionally gripping fretwork.
 Clinton apparently suggested to Hazel that he play as if his “mama just died,” and it seems to have worked.
 The track is a testament to catharsis and anguish.
 It could bring one to a mental breakdown or to be reduced to tears, and Clinton certainly felt the emotion in it as well after the band recorded the track.
 In fact, more of the band was featured on the single-take recording, but Clinton decided to mix them out, leaving Hazel’s lead to stand on its own against a spare rhythmic backdrop.

 David Bowie has always been able to make a four-minute pop song truly epic, so when he decided to actually write a ten-minute song, he made it especially massive.
-“Station to Station,” the longest song in his repertoire, is a humdinger.
+“Station to Station,” the title track from his epic 1976 album and the longest song in his repertoire, is a humdinger.
 Name-checking his alter-ego, the Thin White Duke, “Station to Station” is an odyssey that references Kraftwerk, Crowley, cocaine and Kaballah, while riding a robotic drone into a propulsive and funky rhythm.
 Thirty-six years down the road, Bowie considers it the work of a very different person when it was written and recorded, and it’s certainly one of his darkest, most experimentally progressive works, as well as one of his most essential.

 For some reason, the running time of Television’s “Marquee Moon” on the record sleeve is about a minute off, but make no mistake, this one spans well past the 10-minute mark.
 The title track to the New York punk legends’ debut album, “Marquee Moon” is a brilliant, groove-heavy track reminiscent of the Velvet Underground’s less abrasive material, with lots of stunning guitar work from frontman Tom Verlaine.
 It’s odd to think that something that so flagrantly jams was part of the punk movement of the 1970s, but then again, its construction remains pretty tight throughout its nearly 11-minute span.
 A piece of melodic brilliance, with a heavy dose of instrumental dazzle, “Marquee Moon” never loses its cool, no matter how far it stretches.